htirawi/q8m/README.md

 A professional, multi-framework interview preparation application built with Vue 3, TypeScript, and Tailwind CSS.
 Practice with **500+ curated questions** across Angular, React, Next.js, Redux, and more.

+> **⚠️ Important**: This is a Vue 3 project only.
+React/Next.js artifacts are forbidden and guarded in CI.

 ## 🚀 Features

 - **Multi-Framework Support**: Practice questions for Angular, React, Next.js, Redux, and Random topics